sipeed/TangMega-138K-example/pcie_dma_demo/readme.md

 1 button **KEY.1(AB13)** use to reset the transmission.

+## Troubleshoot

+- If the board is installed on the motherboard for testing, please ensure that the board is programmed and then powered on while the host computer is completely powered off.
+- If you find that the board is not recognized after entering the system, you need to perform the above process again.

 ## Development

 Please refer to the comments in the top file, those comments help understand how the entire demo works.

 The brief working principle of the demo: